 - Fallout 76 Tricentennial Edition Bonus In-Game Items: Celebrate 300 years of freedom with the all-new Fallout 76 Tricentennial Edition, commemorating the opening of Vault 76.
 Be the talk of the town when you emerge from Vault 76 fully prepared and patriotically styled in the new American frontier!

-Now that the bundle is on sale through sites like Amazon, you’ll want to act quickly.
-Bethesda says supply is limited which means we will almost certainly see a sellout before the game’s release date in the fall.
+The bundle is still on sale through sites like Amazon, but you’ll want to act quickly.
+Bethesda says supply is limited which means we’ll likely see a complete sellout before the end of the year.

 Digital vs. Physical